pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     Generate a new private key on ``curve`` for use with ``backend``.

-    :param curve: A :class:`EllipticCurve` provider.
+    :param curve: An instance of :class:`EllipticCurve`.

-    :param backend: A
+    :param backend: An instance of
-        :class:`~cryptography.hazmat.backends.interfaces.EllipticCurveBackend`
-        provider.
+        :class:`~cryptography.hazmat.backends.interfaces.EllipticCurveBackend`.

-    :returns: A new instance of a :class:`EllipticCurvePrivateKey` provider.
+    :returns: A new instance of :class:`EllipticCurvePrivateKey`.

 Elliptic Curve Signature Algorithms